Dushyantkhobragade/Dell-server-information-using-Redfish-Idrac-API/README.md

 # This script is to fetch disk attached to Dell server using Redfish API.

-1. This bash script is interactive which prompt for IDRAC IP and credentials of Idrac
+1. This bash script is interactive which prompts for IDRAC IP and credentials of Idrac
-2. This script will get Disk slot number, disk lifetime remaining and Disk size
+2. In script output, it will get Disk slot number, disk lifetime remaining and Disk size

 Script output will look like this